2026 Pillar Guide

 Lake Tahoe

 Smaller floors but highly AP-friendly.
-Lower competition than Vegas means meters climb undisturbed.
+Lower competition than Vegas means counters climb undisturbed.

 Reno / Sparks

-Locals-heavy floors with consistent meter velocity.
+Locals-heavy floors with consistent counter velocity.
 Atlantis and Peppermill are AP staples.

 Atlantic City